amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 One learns a programming language for these reasons: because it is commercially *successful* in the industry; because it is intellectually *influential* in academia among programming language designers; or because it is *both* influential and successful.
 Below, I suggest a way to master four languages in four paradigms.
 These four paradigms are the ones used extensively in the IT industry.
 And these languages are canonical languages in their respective paradigms, all have been successful, and all continue to be influential.
 Absorbing these languages and their respective paradigms will equip one with the fundamentals necessary to pick up any language—either existing or yet to be invented—in those paradigms.

 Before we proceed, I would like to reemphasise the following oft-overlooked, but important, points.
 Knowing how to use a language is not the same as understanding how to use it well.
-To use a language properly in an application environment (scientific, engineering, business, etc.), one must have done these in advance:
+To use a language properly in an application domain (scientific, engineering, business, etc.), one must have done these in advance:

 - Learn the language's idioms
 - Master the paradigm's concepts
-- Grasp the environment's drivers
+- Grasp the domain's drivers

 # PARADIGMS